 - Identify and analyze risks associated with those hazards;

-- Assess risks (with a risk matrix); and
+- Assess credible risk scenarios (with a risk matrix); and

 - Develop needed risk controls.

-This constant process keeps “SMS programs on their toes” so to speak.
-It allows SMS programs to adapt to changing conditions by:
+This constant process keeps “SMS implementations on their toes” so to speak.
+It allows the aviation SMS to adapt to changing conditions by:

 - Regularly evaluating risk controls;

-- Updating existing controls to meet changing needs; and
+- Updating or refining existing controls to meet changing needs;

-- Retiring controls that are no long relevant.
+- Retiring controls that are no long relevant; and

-The end result should be a very high level of documentation that demonstrations your operational risk profile.
-This overused phrase simply means the “personality” of your SMS program.
+The end result should be very high level of documentation that aligns with your "operational risk profile."
+This overused phrase simply means the “personality” of the area of operations under consideration.